 Substance Misuse & Mental Health Alliance

-The Substance Misuse and Mental Health Alliance is comprised of six task forces dedicated to addressing the abuse of alcohol and illicit drugs, as well as misuse of over-the-counter and prescription medications, that affect the health and wellbeing of Pima County youth, families, and the larger community.
+The Substance Misuse and Mental Health Alliance is comprised of six task forces dedicated to promoting mental health and addressing the misuse of over-the-counter and prescription medications, as well as the use of illicit drugs, that affect the health and wellbeing of Pima County youth, families, and the larger community.

 Focus: To increase public awareness on the effects of substance misuse, highlight available mental and behavioral health services, and reduce stigmatization for all residents in Pima County.